mbrewerton/DotNetPivotalTrackerApi/README.md

 PivotalStory savedStory = await tracker.CreateNewStoryAsync(projectId, "My new Feature", StoryType.feature, null, "My description");

-// Create a new story with a pre-made object PivotalNewStory myBug = new PivotalStory
+// Create a new story with a pre-made object PivotalStory myBug = new PivotalStory
 {
   Name = "My new story",
   Description = "My new description",